-Next, we look at some of the AR device offloading schemes that further reduce the overall latency and the required device resources in mobile edge networks.
+Next, we look at some of the AR device offloading schemes that further reduce the overall latency and the required device resources at mobile edge networks.
+In the Metaverse, all users are immersed simultaneously in the shared virtual worlds.
+The stragglers on edge networks with poor connections can affect the immersive experience of other users by causing delayed responses to social interaction.
 The reliance on the AR device can be reduced when parts of the task are offloaded to other edge devices.
-Other than offloading to one edge device, a single task can be partitioned into segments and offloaded to multiple edge devices to further reduce the latency.
-The authors in~\cite{zhou2018joint} propose a parallel computing approach that leverages the computation capabilities of MEC servers and nearby vehicles.
-This approach partitions the AR task into two sub-tasks at a calibrated proportion so that the MEC server and the nearby vehicle can compute the two sub-tasks simultaneously.
-A joint offloading proportion and resource allocation optimization algorithm are used to identify the offloading proportion, communication, and computation resource allocation.
-Whenever the computational task complexity is high, most of the computations are performed within the MEC server rather than in the vehicle so that the computing resources in the MEC server can be fully utilized.
+The authors in~\cite{zhou2018joint} propose a parallel computing approach that leverages the computation capabilities of edge servers and nearby vehicles.
+This approach partitions the AR task into two sub-tasks at a calibrated proportion so that the edge server and the nearby vehicle can compute the two sub-tasks simultaneously.
+A joint offloading proportion and resource allocation optimization algorithm is proposed to identify the offloading proportion, communication, and computation resource allocation.
+Whenever the computational task complexity is high, most of the computations are performed within the edge server rather than in the vehicle so that the computing resources in edge servers can be fully utilized.